juvtib/mojeek.user.js/README.md

 This is a simple user script which numbers each result on the [Mojeek](https://www.mojeek.com/) search results page.

-Each result is also provided a temporary link which is shown as a chainlink symbol.
+Each result is also provided a temporary link which is shown as a number sign.
 Clicking on the link snaps that result to the top of the page.
 This can be used instead of scrolling.

 ## Installing